longjianli/longjianli.github.io/_teaching/mathematical-economics.md

 location: "La Jolla, USA"
 ---

 This course covers the classical Arrow-Debreu theory of general equilibrium.
+The undergraduate course (Econ 113) meets 3 hours per week for 10 weeks and covers about 2/3 of the lecure note.
+The graduate course (Econ 200B) meets 3 hours per week for 5 weeks and covers the entire lecture note.

 ## [Lecture notes](https://www.dropbox.com/s/49rvpch73rmkw0c/113_Lnote.pdf)